grafana/k6-docs/CONTRIBUTING/README.md

   - You can do this manually or by using the [`apply-patch`](../scripts/apply-patch) script from the `scripts` folder.
 Refer to the [Use the `apply-patch` script](#use-the-apply-patch-script) section for more details.

 This is to make sure that any changes you make are also brought over to the next major release version of k6.

+> If your update or fix also applies to previous versions of k6, use the `apply-patch` script to port your changes to the latest version, and two previous versions.

 #### Updates and fixes to the next major release of k6